bp/resqpy/docs/CONTRIBUTING.rst

 maintainers to check whether anything breaks when new versions of 3rd party libraries are released.

-As a rule of thumb: If you want your code to still work in 6 month's time, ensure it has some unit tests!
+As a rule of thumb: if you want your code to still work in 6 month's time, ensure it has some unit tests!

 Writing tests
 ^^^^^^^^^^^^^

-pytest is a framework for running automated tests in python.
+pytest is a framework for running automated tests in Python.
 It is a high-level framework, so very little code is required to write a test.

 Tests are written in the form of functions with the prefix `test_`.
 Look in the tests directory for examples of existing tests.
 A typical pattern is “Arrange-Act-Assert”:

 .. code:: python